Elisabeth Lardelli: Life and career

 She was the daughter of the Republican lawyer and politician Eduard von Waldkirch.

 After she earned her Matura in Bern, Lardelli studied law at the University of Bern from 1941 to 1947 and obtained the advocate patent in Bern.
 After she moved to Chur in the canton of Grisons in 1950, she was the first woman to earn the lawyer patent in the canton of Grisons.

 From 1955 to 1985, Lardelli headed the legal advice service of the Grisons Women's Associations Liaison Centre.
 Besides, she taught law in several schools.

 From 1973 to 1979, Lardelli was a member of the Grand Council of Grisons for the Swiss People's Party.
-In 1974, she joined the National Council as a replacement for Leon Schlumpf who had been elected to the Council of States.
-Thereby she became the first female National Councillor from the canton of Grisons.
+In 1974, she joined the National Council replacing Leon Schlumpf, who had been elected to the Council of States.
+She became the first female National Councillor from the canton of Grisons.
 She sat in the National Council until 1975.

 From 1977 to 1980, Lardelli was the chairwoman of the Swiss Organisation of Female Academics.
 Lardelli campaigned for women's suffrage and for gender equality, as well as for new children's rights and marriage law.

 She was married with lawyer Albert Lardelli and had three children.